harumuki/thorsten-hans.com/_posts/2016-01-08-angular-quicky-component-viewencapsulation-and-webcomponents.md

 ```

 This works fine in most situations.
 However, there are situations where you need more control over your template.
-Let’s extend our example from above.
-Let’s say we’re referencing another stylesheet on an application-wide level with the following content.
+Let's extend our example from above.
+Let's say we're referencing another stylesheet on an application-wide level with the following content.

 ```css
 span {